liamzdenek/hiive-application/memory-bank/progress.md

 1. Frontend build requires proper Vite configuration
 2. API Gateway to Express integration needs to be tested with more complex scenarios
-3. Sentiment analysis is currently using a simple keyword-based approach, which could be enhanced
+3. ~~Sentiment analysis is currently using a simple keyword-based approach, which could be enhanced~~ (Resolved: Now using meta-llama/llama-3.1-8b-instruct:free through OpenRouter)
-4. Need to implement proper error handling for edge cases in the Lambda functions
+4. ~~Need to implement proper error handling for edge cases in the Lambda functions~~ (Resolved: Implemented robust error handling in Lambda functions)
 5. Fixed Lambda bundling configuration to include aws-sdk as a nodeModule instead of an externalModule
+6. OpenRouter API key must be provided as an environment variable during deployment

 ## Development Timeline